dfinke/PSKit/README.md

 New-LookupTable $data slug
 ```

-This is similar to `Group-Object` built into `PowerShell`, New-LookupTable also handles missing data
+This is similar to `Group-Object` built into `PowerShell`.
+New-LookupTable also handles missing data

 ```
 Name                           Value